thornboo/hitsz-connect-verge/README.md

 </div>

 > [!IMPORTANT]
 > EasyConnect has been deprecated in HITSZ since May 6th, 2025 (or earlier), and related API accessed from ZJU Connect and HITSZ Connect Verge is disabled.
-If your faculty can still use easyconnect, this project will still work for you, enjoy it.
+If your faculty can still use EasyConnect, this project will still work for you, enjoy it.
 >
-> If you are cannot use easyconnect/or this project, the official replacement is [aTrust](https://www.sangfor.com.cn/sangfor-security/atrust), which is still disgusting for me.
+> If you are cannot use EasyConnect/this project, the official replacement is [aTrust](https://www.sangfor.com.cn/sangfor-security/atrust), which is still disgusting for me.
 If you are from HITSZ, you can access aTrust from <https://trust.hitsz.edu.cn>
 >
 > I will recommend you to have a look at [docker-easyconnect](https://github.com/docker-easyconnect/docker-easyconnect), which mentions its compatibility with aTrust.
 Although I haven't tested it.